Doctoral Program

 Aero/Astro Doctoral Study

-Students admitted to our Ph.D. program who do not already have an M.S. in a related discipline conferred when they begin the Ph.D. program must complete the Aeronautics and Astronautics M.S. degree requirements prior to receiving the Ph.D.
+Students admitted to our Doctor of Philosophy (Ph.D.) program who do not already have an M.S. in a related discipline conferred when they begin the Ph.D. program must complete the Aeronautics and Astronautics M.S. degree requirements prior to receiving the Ph.D.
 This requires submission of the Graduate Program Authorization Petition in Axess ($125 fee) to add the M.S. program to a student’s record, and submission of the Master’s Program Proposal with advisor’s signature to the Aero/Astro Student Services Office.
 This must be completed at, or before, the beginning of year three of the Ph.D. program.

 All Ph.D. students must complete the department qualifying procedures and apply for candidacy by the end of their second year of graduate study to remain in good standing in the Ph.D. program.
 Requirements for remaining in good standing for the duration of the program are described in the “Ph.D.
 Requirements for Good Standing”, below.
 The Qualifying Examination is given once in the Autumn Quarter and once in the Spring Quarter.
 The application must have the signed approval of the student's Ph.D. advisor.